RBLXFiles/Faces/README.md

 Additional categories may be added as more assets are archived.

-## Catalog

-A complete catalog of all archived faces is currently unavailable in the repository but will be added in the future.

 ## Credits

 This repository is maintained by **RBLXFiles** with contributions from the Roblox preservation community.